Ivan Righini

-Ivan Righini, previously Ivan Vadimovich Bariev (Иван Вадимович Бариев, born 16 April 1991) is a retired Italian competitive figure skater and current choreographer.
+Ivan Righini (born 16 April 1991), previously Ivan Vadimovich Bariev (Иван Вадимович Бариев), is a retired Italian competitive figure skater and current choreographer.
 He is a two-time Bavarian Open champion and a four-time Italian national champion.
 He has reached the free skate at four ISU Championships, achieving his best result, sixth, at the 2016 Europeans.

-Competed for Russia as Ivan Bariev, he won four silver medals on the ISU Junior Grand Prix series, two Russian junior national titles, and bronze at the 2011 Golden Spin of Zagreb.
+Having competed for Russia as Ivan Bariev, he won four silver medals on the ISU Junior Grand Prix series, two Russian junior national titles, and bronze at the 2011 Golden Spin of Zagreb.

+Righini has choreographed programs for the 2026 Olympic Champion, Mikhail Shaidorov.

 Personal life

 Ivan Bariev was born on 16 April 1991 in Moscow, Russia.
 In 2013, he adopted his mother's former surname, Righini.
 In addition to Russian, he also holds Italian citizenship.
 His brother, Filip, is ten years younger.

 Career

 Early career

 Bariev began learning to skate in 1994.
 He debuted on the ISU Junior Grand Prix (JGP) series in September 2007, winning silver medals in Romania and Croatia.
 In late October 2007, he underwent surgery on the meniscus in his right knee.
 He finished seventh at both the JGP Final and the 2008 World Junior Championships.

 The following season, Bariev was awarded silver medals at JGP events in the Czech Republic and South Africa.
 He finished fourth at the JGP Final.
 His first senior international medal, bronze, came at the 2011 Golden Spin of Zagreb.
 He made his final competitive appearances for Russia in late October 2012, at the Cup of Nice.